 Ronald Frank Olejko (71)—who many ACR/ARP members knew as the man who managed the smooth planning and execution of the ACR’s annual meeting for more than 40 years—passed away on Sunday, Sept.
 5, after a long battle with bladder and kidney cancer.
 He died peacefully at home with friends and loved ones by his side.

 Also By This Author

 Ron grew up in a large, close-knit, Polish Catholic family in Lorain, Ohio, a small industrial town 30 miles from Cleveland on the shores of Lake Erie.
 Though ever proud of his Ohio roots and extended Olejko family, a trip to New York City opened up a whole new world for him.
-He studied business and accounting at Baldwin Wallace College, Berea, Ohio, then switched his major to speech.
+He studied business and accounting at Baldwin Wallace University, Berea, Ohio, then switched his major to speech.
 Shortly after graduating, he pulled up stakes and headed to the Big Apple.

 In January 1975, Mr. Olejko obtained a temporary job at the Arthritis Foundation in Manhattan.
 At the time, the Arthritis Foundation, the American Rheumatism Association (ARA) and Allied Health Professions (AHP) were one organization, eventually becoming the American College of Rheumatology.
 He had found his lifelong career.